norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 Somewhere along the way we decided that AI/ML is the exclusive domain of Data Scientists and ML Engineers, that AI is a "smart people magic" black box that no normal person could ever understand.
 In fairness, few Data Scientists I know have done much to help the situation.
 If a Product Owner asks "can the LLM remember things?" they are given an overly technical primer on vector-based RAG, when what they needed was to understand the features at their disposal and the constraints they must work within.

 However, I have also yet to know a Product team that has shown the slightest interest in owning feature and behavioral design of generative agents, or a UX team that spearheaded a plan for natural language user experience (NLUX).
-AI and ML integration has only recently become ubiquitous, and while UX Designers know how to build wireframes, UX for Natural Language is a whole new domain without the same .
+Unlike wireframes and brand kits, UX for Natural Language is a whole new domain for most UX Designers.

 If we are going to transition GenAI products from exploratory investments into commercial successes, we need to see a skills shift across the entire application team.
 It is no longer acceptable that Creative and Product teams labor ad nauseam perfecting how page layout speaks to the brand, but then pay no attention to what the thing that is actually speaking for the brand, with **words**, is saying.